nikkilr88/egghead-asciicasts/start-using-elm-to-build-web-applications/lessons/elm-output-text-in-a-browser-using-the-text-function-in-elm.md

 ![Errors](../images/elm-output-text-in-a-browser-using-the-text-function-in-elm-ERROR.png)

 Let's actually pass in the HTML type, but in order to do that, we're going to have to get the HTML library downloaded.
-Let's stop Elm Reactor and type in "elm package install elm-lang/HTML."
+Let's stop Elm Reactor and type in `elm package install elm-lang/HTML`.

 ####Terminal
 ```bash